scanner docs insights pricing sign in

 }

 How to verify: Read the full circuit source on GitHub.
-Compile it yourself with nargo compile.
-Run the 4 built-in tests with nargo test.
+Compile and test it yourself.
 The math is the proof.

 7